 Carbon fiber is lighter than fiberglass, it’s 70% lighter than steel, 40% lighter than Aluminum.
-The nature of carbon fiber is very light, rigid, and strong.
-This is why most weight-critical performance products use carbon fiber.
-That’s why Carbon fibre is a far more popular choice of material for mini quad frames.
+The nature of carbon fiber is low in weight, rigid, and strong.
+This is why most weight-critical performance products use carbon fiber, and it’s a far more popular choice of material for mini quad frames.

 Strength vs Rigidity

-In applications where a small amount of flexibility is allowed, we should use carbon fiber.
+In applications where a small amount of flexibility is allowed, carbon fiber is a top choice.
 Fiberglass is better suited to extreme flex patterns, while carbon fiber has a relatively small flex window.

-The shape of Carbon fiber doesn’t deteriorating slowly over time.
-That means the shape of carbon fibre doesn’t change when consistent and constant force is applied.
+The shape of Carbon fiber doesn’t deteriorate over time.
+That means the shape of carbon fibre doesn’t change when consistent and constant force is applied on it.

 As opposed to most other materials, carbon fiber has a negative coefficient of thermal expansion which means they don’t expand or shrink as much as fibreglass when the temperature changes.
 This is a desirable quality for applications that have to operate in a wide range of temperatures .